codingwithsasquatch/serverless_ninjas_workshop/5-Logic_App_Overview/Logic_App_Demo/LogicAppDemoSetup.md

 The storage account will be used to upload a file to start the Logic App.

 1. When the deployment finishes, we need to create the blob container in the storage account.
-Open the storage account created in the deployment (does not end in azstorage).
+Open the storage account created in the deployment.

 1. Click the Blobs link in the middle of the screen under Services.